ishmilan2/ishmilan.github.io/en/blog/_posts/15-10-20-continuous-integration-jenkins-ios9-xcode.md

 The field **_Custom xcodebuild arguments_** is used to add custom elements to the execution.
 In this case, writing `test` is required to execute the tests of the project.

 The `-destination` parameter has been also added to perform tests on a specific device.
-The example has been configurated for **_iPhone 6_** and the text for this device is the following: `-destination 'platform=iOS Simulator,name=iPhone 6,OS=9.0'`.
+The example has been configured for **_iPhone 6_** and the text for this device is the following: `-destination 'platform=iOS Simulator,name=iPhone 6,OS=9.0'`.

-The configurations described abouve are shown in the following figure.
+The configurations described above are shown in the following figure.

 <img src="{{ site.baseurl }}/images/jenkins-ios9-xcode/advance-xcode-build-en.jpg" title="Custom xcodebuild arguments" name="Custom xcodebuild arguments" />

 ## Step Six – Configure JUnit Plugin.

 JUnit plugin is the responsible to show the results of executed tests in the project.
-XCode plugin generete a file `xml` into the folder `test-reports` located in the root of project.
+XCode plugin generate an XML file into the folder `test-reports` located in the root of project.

 The JUnit plugin has to be configured to interpret the XML file generated by the XCode plugin.
 The results are shown on the Jenkins web.